 Improved asset performance analysis

-Functionality in UnitedNetworks MMS will be used to record fault and maintenance history for each asset.
-The ability to analyse this information by asset and consumer area will give UnitedNetworks the ability to target asset maintenance and development.
+In the future the functionality of UnitedNetworks MMS will be used to record fault and maintenance history for each asset.
+The ability to analyse this information by asset and consumer area will enable asset targeted maintenance and development programmes.